 The economic and employment situation noted above has impacted the area through migration patterns as well.
 The U.S. Census Bureau reports that the population of the seven counties in the region in 2000 was 552,852.
 In 2007, the population was estimated by the American Communities Survey to have dropped by approximately 2,122 to 550,730-a decrease of 0.4% (U.S. Census 2000, 2007).
-The Texas state demographer indicates that Jasper, Jefferson, Orange, and Tyler counties all had net out-migration from 2000 to 2007.
+The Texas state demographer indicates that Jasper, Jefferson, Orange, and Tyler counties all had net outmigration from 2000 to 2007.
 The negative growth rate for the region contrasts with the 14.6% increase in population for the state of Texas in the same period (Texas Demographer's Office 2009).
 However, by the 2010 census, overall population had rebounded and increased to 567,277-an increase of 2.6 % from 2000, which is attributed to increases in oil and gas and manufacturing employment (figure 7).
+Much of the study area was affected by hurricanes Katrina and Rita in 2005, which may have had a negative impact on population during the 2000 to 2007 period.
+According to the Texas state demographer's office, the region is expected to grow in population in the coming years.
+The demographer's office projects that it would increase to 636,842 in 2020, and 673,237 in the year 2030.
+Based on these estimates, the compound annual growth rate (CAGR) of the population from 2000 to 2030 is expected to be 65%, which is essentially the same as the projected CAGR for the state as a whole (Texas Demographer's Office 2008).